matteoPhre/HealthCheckMiddleware/README.md

 //3.    jsonMessage -> defined as a json object (next implementation will provide XML and HTML response)
 //                  default is {message : "OK"}
 ```

+##	ToDos

+The next implementation allows you to customize the response in different formats.